Explore our library for useful information on health conditions.

 Making the Diagnosis

 When diagnosing pneumonia, your doctor will perform a physical examination and check for fever and swollen glands.
-He or she will also listen to your lungs with a stethoscope.
+They will also listen to your lungs with a stethoscope.
 Most bacterial infections and some viruses can be detected in sputum or by blood tests.
 The buildup of liquid in the lungs can be observed in a chest X-ray or a CT scan.

 Treatment and Prevention

-There are four ways to prevent pneumonia.
-The first is to eat plenty of fruits and vegetables, stay physically fit, and get enough sleep.
+There are a number of steps you can take to help prevent pneumonia.
+Taking good care of your general health is important.
+Eat plenty of fruits and vegetables, stay physically fit, and get enough sleep.
 This will keep your immune system strong.
+Quitting smoking can also reduce the risk of developing pneumonia.

-The second is to get vaccinated.
-There are no vaccines for most types of pneumonia, but the two most common types (influenza virus and pneumococcus) can be prevented with vaccines.
+Getting vaccinated is also important.
+The two most common types (influenza virus and pneumococcus) can be prevented with vaccines.
 Yearly influenza vaccination is being promoted for everyone in Canada.
-Some provinces provide an influenza vaccine free of charge.
 A pneumococcal vaccine developed for children to protect against disease caused by Streptococcus pneumoniae is recommended as part of the primary series of immunizations for infants.
-Also, pneumococcal vaccines are recommended for those over the age of 65, people with chronic heart and lung disease, and those who have had their spleens removed.
+Pneumococcal vaccines are also recommended for smokers, people over the age of 65, and people with certain health conditions that increase their risk of developing pneumonia.

-The third way to prevent pneumonia is to see your doctor about any cough that's still getting worse after 3 or 4 days.
-See your doctor immediately if you cough up blood or odd-coloured, foul-smelling sputum.
+See your doctor about any cough that continues to get worse after 3 or 4 days.
+If you cough up blood or odd-coloured, foul-smelling sputum, you should see your doctor immediately.
 Even if the illness starts as a cold, bacteria can easily cause a secondary infection that could lead to serious pneumonia.

-The fourth way to limit the spread of the viruses and bacteria that can cause pneumonia is to wash your hands properly and frequently or use hand sanitizers.
+Good hand washing is an important way to limit the spread of the viruses and bacteria that can cause pneumonia.
+Wash your hands or use hand sanitizers frequently, especially after going to the bathroom and before you eat.

 Refill your prescriptions